Difrex/boobstrap/README.md

 * `./boobstrap/bootstrap-templates/crux_gnulinux-initrd/crux_gnulinux-initrd.bbuild`

 And now you have "crux_gnulinux-initrd.rootfs" with ~160MB++ size.
-Its a ready to boot INITRD image, but 160MB...
+Its a ready to boot initrd image, but 160MB...

 * `xz --check=crc32 --keep --threads=0 --best --verbose crux_gnulinux-initrd.rootfs`